rotto32/cascadiajs_notes/README.md

   -> SOAP, pagination, etc \
   Use versioning & be consistent, use a change log \
   DOCUMENTATION - API is only as good as the docs \
-  -> recomend open source documentation tool \
+  -> recommends open source documentation tool \
   -> treat documenation as part of dev process \
   -> developer sandbox tool \
   -> use examples \